atmulyana/react-input-validator/docs/index.md

 The *indeterminate* state is not only able to be set programmatically by setting `value` prop to `null`, but it can also be set by the user action.
 When the checkbox is checked, if it's clicked then it turns to the *indeterminate* state.
 If it's clicked again, it will be unchecked.
-The next click will turn the checkbox to be checked, and so on.
+The next click will turn back the checkbox to be checked again, and so on.

 The example below shows the [rules](#rule) that may be applied to `CheckBox` element:
 ```javascript